-Jessica Ling is a Ph.D. candidate at UC Berkeley.
+Jessica Ling holds a Ph.D. from UC Berkeley.
 Her research investigates the impact of Victorian religion on the novels of Eliot, Trollope, and others.
 She is an editor at Stanford University Press.

-Laura Ritland is a second year PhD student at Berkeley, with research interests in Victorian, modernist, and 20th-century Anglophone literature.
-Her former research focused on Victorian physiological psychology and the novels of Thomas Hardy.
+Laura Ritland is a PhD candidate in the department of English at UC Berkeley.
+Her research focuses on the history of literary criticism and literary education in Victorian and 20th century Anglophone contexts.
 She is also a poet, with a first collection forthcoming from Montréal’s Véhicule Press.

 Abigail Struhl is a PhD student in English at Berkeley.
 Her research interests include nineteenth-century novels and philosophies of materiality.